 One of the many reasons that we love Trof so much here at Secret Manchester is the ability to dog-spot while tucking into a hearty meal.
 A Sunday roast with a side of puppy cuddles?
 Sounds like the perfect day if you ask me.
 Trof is currently taking table bookings to help with social distancing, so if you want to secure your doggy date, it’s best to book ahead.
 Trof, 8 Thomas St, M4 1EU.

-The Counter House
+5. The Counter House

 Ancoats’ go-to spot for Sunday dining is often bustling with people catching up, enjoying beautiful food and petting their canine companions – but it’s not just Sundays that dogs are allowed in.
 Head over any day of the week to enjoy their ever-extensive and diverse menu, and your furry little friend will be welcomed with open arms and a cosy spot to chill out.
 The Counter House, 35 Blossom St, Ancoats, M4 6AJ.

 Somewhere a little boujier for our four-legged babies to enjoy, your pups can enjoy the finer things in life at The Anthologist – including pawsecco and a few doggy treats for the good bois.
-Enjoy a cocktail and a bit of grub with the knowledge that your furry friend feels just as pampered as you do, with relaxed but luxurious decor making your doggy date feel extra special.
+Enjoy a cocktail and a bit of grub with the knowledge that your furry friend feels just as pampered as you do, with relaxed but luxurious décor making your doggy date feel extra special.

-Market-style spot Mackie Mayor allows for all doggys (well behaved, that is) on the premises, considering the furry little dudes as family members.
+Food hall market Mackie Mayor allows for all doggys (well behaved, that is) on the premises, considering the furry little dudes as family members.
 There’s plenty of space for them to get cosy, too, with communal-style seating dotted all over the venue and a couple of little nooks for them to get cosy in, including Reserve Wines and an outdoor dining area.
 Mackie Mayor, 1 Eagle St, M4 5BU.

 Cottonopolis is among the many Northern Quarter spots happily opening up their doors for dogs to toddle inside.
 The Japanese-inspired restaurant has long been welcoming of pooches, providing a chilled and happy atmosphere that’s enjoyable for both dogs and their owners.
 Plus, the staff are always so happy to see their lovely little faces, even providing them bowls of water to rehydrate, and maybe even treats if you’re lucky.
 Cottonopolis, 16 Newton St, M1 2AE.

-The Whiskey Jar
+10. The Whiskey Jar